A Very Bad Thing By J.T. Ellison (Book Review) (1)

 Character Development

 Ellison crafts a diverse cast of characters, each with distinct personalities and hidden pasts.
 Darian, grappling with her mother’s sudden death, embarks on a journey to uncover the truth, revealing complexities in their mother-daughter relationship.
-Riley Carrington, a journalist chosen by Columbia to document her tour, becomes entangled in the mystery, especially after discovering Columbia’s body and being named a beneficiary in her will.
+Riley Carrington, a journalist chosen by Columbia to document her tour, becomes entangled in the Mystery, especially after discovering Columbia’s body and being named a beneficiary in her will.
 Detective Sutcliffe, assigned to the case, provides a professional perspective, methodically piecing together clues that link the present to Columbia’s enigmatic past.

 Narrative Structure and Pacing

-The novel employs multiple perspectives, including those of Darian, Riley, and Detective Sutcliffe, allowing readers to piece together the mystery from various angles.
+The novel employs multiple perspectives, including those of Darian, Riley, and Detective Sutcliffe, allowing readers to piece together the Mystery from various angles.
 This approach maintains a brisk pace, with each chapter unveiling new information that propels the narrative forward.
 Ellison’s meticulous plotting ensures that even minor details hold significance, keeping readers engaged and eager to uncover the next twist.

 Themes and Motifs